mrshappy0/bank_party/readme.md

     Method should return the bank object that has the most customers.
     *For an extra challenge, have this method also return the number of customers.

-1. AccountHolder.average_number_of_accounts
+1. Customer.average_number_of_accounts
-    - Method should return the average number of accounts all account_holders have.
+    - Method should return the average number of accounts all customers have.

 1. Bank.customer_count
     - Method should return a hash where each name of the bank is the key and the values are the number of customers the bank has.